Roller skiing: Equipment

 There are differences in the design of skis intended for skating and classic style.
 One variant is designed as a hybrid and can be used for both styles.
 Classic skis have a mechanism that prevents the ski from rolling backward, eliminating the problem of poor grip.
 Skate skis usually have thinner wheels with a larger wheel diameter to best suit skating technique and are usually shorter than classic skis.
 Wheels are available with different rolling resistances to suit different needs.
 Some are interested in competition skis where low rolling resistance is important, while others want a higher rolling resistance for a better training effect.
 The type of rubber determines this, and rolling resistance is typically graded from 1 to 4, with 1 being the fastest and 4 being the slowest.

 Newer models of roller skis include technological advances such as frames with built-in suspension to reduce vibrations from asphalt, resulting in less stress on joints and a more snow-like experience.
 A new innovation is braking technology that provides increased safety and control, especially on descents.
 For example, a Norwegian-developed system from FF Rollerskis features a brake pad that is activated by pushing down on the rear fender with the pole, providing effective braking without changing balance or position.
-This system can be applied to all types of roller skis, making it both user-friendly and environmentally friendly, as older skis can be retrofitted [1][2].
+This system can be applied to all types of roller skis, making it both user-friendly and environmentally friendly, as older skis can be retrofitted.

 Roller skiing techniques are very similar to regular skiing; the same physical and skill requirements apply.
 Poles are the same length as snow, but a special hardened metal spike is used to withstand the wear and tear of asphalt.
 These spikes can be sharpened with a diamond file.
 To reduce wear and tear on the arms, there are pole grips with spring padding and special spikes that provide better cushioning.
 FF Rollerskis uses special vulcanized rubber to provide better cushioning for the user, making the ski more skilike.

 Roller skis are braked by plowing, pulling one of the skis sideways, or using the new brake system from FF Rollerskis in Norway.
-Se more.

-Roller skiing is most popular in Europe, particularly France, Italy, Norway, Finland, Estonia, Sweden, and Russia, where there are many serious races and even a World Cup Circuit.
+Roller skiing is most popular in Europe, particularly France, Italy, Norway, Finland, Estonia, Sweden, and Russia, where there are many serious races and a World Cup Circuit.
 In North America, roller skiing is popular in areas with many Nordic skiers such as Ontario, Alberta, Alaska, New York, Vermont, New Hampshire, Maine, Minnesota, Michigan, and Wisconsin.